 Update the Numbers

-When Dave Ramsey first started sharing his advice, and especially if you look in his books, you'll see numbers that are out of date.
+Dave Ramsey first started sharing his advice it was 2003.
+And if you look in his book, you'll see numbers that are out of date.

 He assumes 12% returns in the stock market.
 Today, most people would say it is a bit too optimistic.
-When you go through the book, recalculate those projects using 8-9%.
+When you go through the book, consider recalculating those projections using 7-9%.

-Don't focus too much on the numbers, adjust them to 2018 figures, because it's the process and psychology that is important.
+Don't focus too much on the numbers though.
+Adjust them to 2020 figures and then get to work following the plan because it's the process and psychology that is important – not the exact numbers.

 One final recommendation, if you are in debt, borrow this book from the library and put that cash towards your smallest debt. 🙂